TamsinHuggins/exercises-git/README.md

 git branch colors
 ```

-Again use`git branch` to see which branch you are using
+Again use`git branch` to see which branch you are on

 ```
 git branch
 ```

-Use `git branch` to see which branch you are using

 ![alt text](images/image-7.png)

-colors branch has been created but it is not the active branch, we have not switched to it.
+colors branch has been created but it is not the active branch, i.e we have not switched to it.
 This means that any changes we stage and commit will get saved to the master branch, not the colors branch.

 Do a `git checkout` to switch to the colors branch.